huaminghuangtw/Evergreen-Notes/Permanent-Notes/Leadership.md

 “I can afford to wait, because I trust myself and my tribe.”

 Insecure leaders rush to take first, fearing there’s not enough.
 Confident leaders **create abundance** by leading with stability and assurance.

+[^1]: _“We cannot teach people anything.
+We can only help them discover it within themselves.” — Galileo Galilei_